Il Mulino

 Booking and Practical Details

 Booking at Il Mulino is rated Easy.
 That accessibility is part of the value proposition.
 The restaurant is on W 3rd St in Greenwich Village, well-served by subway lines in the area.
-Pricing information is not published in our current data, so confirm directly with the restaurant before booking if budget is a factor in your decision, this applies especially for groups.
+Pricing information is not published, so confirm directly with the restaurant before booking if budget is a factor in your decision, this applies especially for groups.

 For those planning a wider New York City trip, Pearl's full New York City restaurants guide covers the field, our New York City hotels guide, bars guide, wineries guide, and experiences guide round out the picture.
 If Italian is your priority on a broader US trip, it is worth cross-referencing against other serious regional stops: Lazy Bear in San Francisco, Smyth in Chicago, and Providence in Los Angeles each demonstrate what sustained critical recognition looks like in different cities, giving you useful calibration for what a top-tier independent restaurant in the US delivers at this level.